 Time, of course, has been central to the Mille Miglia since its very beginning – making for a perfect union between the crackle of exhaust pipes, the squeal of rubber and the precision watchmaking for which Chopard is renowned.

-For the 2019 event, 430 cars will roll off the elevated start ramp in the traditional location of Brescia's tree-lined Viale Venezia, among them that of Chopard Co-president Karl-Friedrich Scheufele who has competed in the event 30 times with co-drivers who have included his wife, Christine; his father, Karl; and his close friend, the legendary, six-times Le Mans winner Jacky Ickx.
+For the 2019 event, 430 cars will roll off the elevated start ramp in the traditional location of Brescia's tree-lined Viale Venezia, among them that of Chopard Co-president Karl-Friedrich Scheufele who has competed in the event more than 30 times with co-drivers who have included: his wife, Christine; his father, Karl; and his close friend, the legendary, six-times Le Mans winner Jacky Ickx.

-This year, however, Mr Scheufele's daughter Caroline-Marie will take the navigator's seat for the first time as the pair tackle the long, tough and demanding course in the distinctive, 'strawberry metallic' Mercedes-Benz 300 SL Gullwing that has been a cornerstone of the Scheufele's classic car collection for many years.
+This year, however, Mr Scheufele's daughter Caroline-Marie will take the navigator's seat for the very first time as the pair tackle the long, tough and demanding course in the distinctive, '"strawberry metallic" Mercedes-Benz 300 SL Gullwing that has been a cornerstone of the Scheufele's classic car collection for many years.

-"It will be a real pleasure to have Caroline-Marie beside me during this year's Mille Miglia," says Karl-Friedrich Scheufele.
-"She has inherited the family passion for classic cars which my father already transmitted to me.
+"It will be a real pleasure to have Caroline-Marie by my side during this year's Mille Miglia," said Karl-Friedrich Scheufele.
+"She has inherited the family's passion for classic cars which my father first transmitted to me.
 She is herself a very safe and skilled driver.
-I am pleased, too, that we will be taking part in the Mercedes-Benz 300SL.
-It is an old friend that is fast, comfortable and reliable – and using it means we will be able to hear one another speak, which is never easy when driving the Mille Miglia in an open sports car."
+I am also pleased that we will be taking part in the Mercedes-Benz 300SL.
+It's a fast, comfortable and reliable old friend – and using it means we will be able to hear one another speak, which is never an easy feat when driving the Mille Miglia in an open sports car."

 Also flying the flag for Chopard will be no fewer than 15 cars fitted with beautiful, hand-made bodywork by the famous Milanese coachbuilder Carrozzeria Zagato.

-Chopard is the official sponsor of the Scuderia Zagato racing team and, to mark the coachbuilder's centenary this year, has produced a special, 100-piece limited edition anniversary watch to mark the occasion.
+Chopard is the official sponsor of the Scuderia Zagato racing team and, to mark the coachbuilder's centennial, has produced a special, 100-piece limited edition anniversary watch to mark the occasion.

-Spectators will have ample opportunity to cheer-on the Scheufeles and the Scuderia Zagato along the spectacular Mille Miglia route, which takes in some of the most beautiful towns and landscapes in Italy.
+Spectators will have ample opportunity to cheer-on the Scheufeles and the Scuderia Zagato along the spectacular Mille Miglia route, which includes some of Italy's most beautiful towns and landscapes.